Our vision is to create a connected system that supports people in their homes and communities to live healthier, happier lives.

 Progress so far

-In 2023 we published an update on the the steps that have been taken in the first year of the Health and Wellbeing Strategy.
+In July 2024, we published an update on the the steps that have been taken over the first two years of the Health and Wellbeing Strategy 2022-2025.

 Read more about how our health and wellbeing plans are gathering pace.